 When children enter Nursery, staff collect previous information from previous settings, parents and other professionals e.g. health visitors, speech and language therapist, children's centres.
-Staff enquire if the child has had their 2 year old check and how the check went.
-Parents are given an assessment sheet to complete before starting nursery assessing where parents feel their child's development lies in social communication, speaking, understanding and listening and attention.
+Staff enquire if the child has had their 2-year-old check and how the check went.
+Parents are given an assessment sheet to complete before starting nursery; assessing where parents feel their child's development lies in social communication, speaking, understanding and listening and attention.

-On-entry all children complete a basic skills assessment (Sheet covering basic skills- speaking, communication, physical development, mathematics and literacy skills- differentiated for 3-4 children and rising 3 children) within the first 4-6 weeks of starting Nursery.
+On entry, all children complete a basic skills assessment (speaking, communication, physical development, mathematics and literacy skills- differentiated for 3-4 children and 2-year-old children) within the first 4-6 weeks of starting Nursery.